 4There are numerous documents bearing the trace of Jeanne de Lartigue’s hand (particularly the signature, under the form “Lartigue de Montesquieu”, on notarized acts in function of her husband’s proxy).
 But no element reveals the personality or the particular events of her life; we know only that she died at seventy-eight on 13 July 1770, as she had lived, in the Protestant religion: the baroness de Montesquieu was buried in the Protestant cemetery in Bordeaux (Archives historiques de la Gironde).

 5There is no testimony regarding the relations between the two spouses which is reliable, and surely no inference is to be drawn from a remark relative to Homer about the “coldness of conjugal love” (OC, t.
-17).
+XVII).
 In March 1725, Montesquieu wrote: “There is a woman I love very much because she never answers back when I talk to her, because she has already slapped me five or six times for the reason, she says, that she is in a bad mood.”
-Now this quotation is taken from a letter in which Montesquieu declares his love to Mme de Grave (OC, t.
-XVIII, letter 98); the confidence is therefore suspect, or at least self-interested.
-Two months later the tone has changed: “I shall remain here for a few months, lover of my woods, my garden, my isolation, and my wife” (ibid., letter 119); but that confession is of equally little credibility, for the letter, to another great lady, is all banter.
+Now this quotation is taken from a letter in which Montesquieu declares his love to Mme de Grave (Correspondance; [15-20 mars] 1725); the confidence is therefore suspect, or at least self-interested.
+Two months later the tone has changed: “I shall remain here for a few months, lover of my woods, my garden, my isolation, and my wife” (Correspondance, to [Mme Berthelot de Jouy], end of april 1725?)); but that confession is of equally little credibility, for the letter, to another great lady, is all banter.
 The gallant writer is playing the peasant of the Danube, withdrawn from society and reduced to rustic pleasures, at a time when correspondence, far from being the site of effusion and shared intimacy, is first of all the means of constructing a self-image, variable according to the moment and the addressee.
 Finally, Robert Shackleton (1979, 1988) has shown that a letter probably dating from 1743 and signed “Montesquieu”, rich in hyperbolic expressions of affection, is not by Jeanne de Lartigue but by Thérèse de Secondat, Montesquieu’s sister (OC, t.
 XIX, letter 539 and Annex 9).
 The couple’s correspondence has thus entirely disappeared; knowing how carefully Montesquieu’s descendants preserved all his letters, we must conclude that their destruction is due to Madame de Montesquieu herself, who was their sole possessor after 1755.

 Clichés and inventions